Stocks in cautious ranges ahead of China data, trade talk hopes fade

 "The markets have been pushing to new highs, but it's been a bit of a bumpy ride," said William O'Loughlin, portfolio manager at Rivkin Asset Management in Sydney.

-U.S. stock futures <ESc1> fell 0.04% in Asia on Thursday after the S&P 500 <.SPX> eked out a 0.07% gain on Wednesday and closed at a record high, helped by a surge in Walt Disney Co <DIS.N> shares.
+U.S. stock futures fell 0.04% in Asia on Thursday after the S&P 500 eked out a 0.07% gain on Wednesday and closed at a record high, helped by a surge in Walt Disney Co shares.

 U.S. stocks have climbed to record levels recently, fuelled by interest rate cuts, positive earnings, and signs the economy is bottoming out, but doubts about progress in U.S.-China trade negotiations remain a huge risk to financial markets and global growth.